Kevin Crockett at Kotta Station, heading towards Lockington on an MT Track Inspection Motor early one morning in 1969, aged 21.

 I commenced schooling at Leitchville, switching to Cohuna shortly after when the school bus route was changed so that it bypassed Leitchville.
 I used to occasionally see progress of the steam and black smoke from the trains that ran on the line about 400 metres from the house, not knowing, or even entertaining the thought, that one day, I would start a 25 year career with the organisation responsible for it.
 In 1956, my family moved to Lockington where I completed my schooling.

-My father was a Share farmer and as we always lived out of town, my first job on leaving school in 1963, was milking cows, initially for whoever wanted me at any time, and then for Keith Johnstone until I entertained non-realised thoughts of joining the Royal Air Force.
+My father was a Share Farmer and as we always lived out of town, my first job on leaving school in 1963, was milking cows, initially for whoever wanted me at any time, and then for Keith Johnson until I entertained non-realised thoughts of joining the Royal Air Force.
 However, I ended up joining The Victorian Railways instead.